aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 resources and published materials on their own, it is recommended that Facilitators participate in professional development opportunities that combine learning and professional networking.
-Participation should focus on areas that are of interest to the facilitator and will also benefit the institution.
-Ideas for areas to pursue professional development and training for ACI facilitators are:
+Participation should focus on areas that are of interest to the Facilitator and will also benefit the institution.
+Ideas for areas to pursue professional development and training for ACI Facilitators are:
 <div class="bullet-box" style="clear: right;">
     <ul class="bullet-list-square">
 	<li>Teaching: Facilitators should continue to update their skills in